 Tips for Choosing Black Granite Countertops

-QUESTION: I have been told that the honed absolute black granite countertops stain very, very, very easily by some and that this is not true by others.
+QUESTION: I've been told that honed absolute black granite countertops stain very easily by some and that this is not true by others.

 I really love the honed finish but before I make the plunge I would like to get advice from someone who truly knows.

-Granite countertops are way to expensive to make a mistake when choosing.
+Granite countertops are way too expensive to make a mistake choosing.
 I can settle for a polished finish if this would be the smarter choice.
 No problem.
 HELP!